Interview With Jon Stapp

 Q:What application did you use to design this logo?
 E.g., Illustrator.

-Adobe Illustrator CS5.
+Brain, pencil and paper, Adobe Illustrator CS5.

 Q:What was your design process for this logo?
 I.e., Did you start out with pen and paper then move to the computer?

 For each logo I design, I always start off with a word-mapping exercise, followed directly by a pencil-on-paper thumbnail stage.
 My best thumbnail ideas get fleshed out on paper first, then scanned, then vectorized.